dask-contrib/dask-sql/docs/pages/quickstart.rst

     c = Context()
     c.register_dask_table(df, "timeseries")

-From now on, the data is accessible as the "timeseries" table.
+From now on, the data is accessible as the "timeseries" table of this context.
+It is possible to register multiple data frames at the same context.

 .. hint::